bcronje/docs/docs/management/trust-requirements/public-ip-address.md

 ## IP Ranges

-Under IP Ranges, you can specify multiple IP Range rules, with each one being specified as:
+Under IP Ranges, you can specify multiple IP Range rules, using:

-- A single IP,
+- A single IP Address
-- A range of IP Addresses or
+- A range of IP Addresses
 - A subnet in CIDR Notation

 ![](images/public-ip-address-office-range.png)